 Zigi Davenport, 80-year-old farmer

-• ”If I was to hand it over to him, I have to live seven years, and I’m 80 and I’m diabetic, and I can’t live in the house, which I’ve lived all my married life.
+• “If I was to hand it over to him [her son], I have to live seven years, and I’m 80 and I’m diabetic, and I can’t live in the house, which I’ve lived all my married life.

-• “The only thing with this now they’ve given us until April 2026, this new budget.
+• “They’ve given us until April 2026, this new budget.
 So yes, if I commit suicide before then it’s free of tax.
 So do I do that?
 I don’t want to, I am quite active.
 I could just take an overdose of insulin.

 • “I did actually farm it with my husband.
 He died five years ago.
 When I first married him, he sent me to agricultural college for two years.